MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 3: Install and Configure Liquibase on Azure pipeline self-hosted agent.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how download and configure Liquibase and it's extentions and the jdbc driver on your self-hosted machine.
+    Also, you will learn and how to define it as global variable to all users to be able to communicate for pipline agent run as service.

  - **Demo 4: Using Liquibase for DB configuration management with H2 DB.**